blakeelias/streaming-payments/README.md

 The above takes place over a long-running socket connection, where the server continues to send data as long as client continues to pay.
+Should either party fail to meet their obligation, the connection blocks.